sureshalagarsamy/select-box/README.md

 # select-box
-add select box items using ng-options
+Add select box items using angular ng-options.
+By default first item will be selected from the data-list.